Colorful Strips: acknowledgements

-\section{Acknowledgements}
+Consider any coloring of the above problem instance with at most $\lfloor k/2 \rfloor d$ colors.
+As in the proof of Theorem \ref{thm_lb}, we can use the pigeonhole principle and the handshake lemma to conclude that there is at a color that is missing in at least $\lceil k/2 \rceil 2d/k \geq d$ clusters.
+Let $I$ be the set of at least $d$ indices whose clusters are missing the same color.
+By Lemma \ref{lem_select}, point $p_I$ is covered only by the strips in clusters $C_i$, for all $i \in I$.
+In particular, $p_I$ is at least $\lfloor k/2 \rfloor d$-deep and not colorful. \end{proof}

+\section{acknowledgements}

 This research was initiated during the WAFOL'09 workshop at Universit\'e Libre de {Bruxelles}~(U.L.B.), Brussels, Belgium.
 The authors want to thank all other participants, and in particular Erik D. Demaine, for helpful discussions.
+Also, the authors would like to thank the anonymous referees for pointing out useful references.